By Jada Wright

 There are also many duties that the camera operator has to perform whilst working in television.

-- Camera operators are also in charge of filming certain shots at specific times, especially if the programme is being broadcast live.
+- Before filming even takes place, the camera operator meets up with the directors in order to discuss and select the frames and shots that they plan to use. - Camera operators are also in charge of filming certain shots at specific times, especially if the programme is being broadcast live.
 If the camera is out of shot or out of focus, it could spoil the whole programme and therefore loose ratings.

 - They must have a steady hand as for when filming takes place, again, especially if it is being broadcast live.
 There have been a few incidents when in live shows, the camera had fallen over as the camera operator stumbled and therefore leaving the show looking untidy and unprofessional.